Key takeaways

 Not recommended for: Developers who want a polished, stable daily driver — Cursor is more mature.
 Solo developers who prefer speed over structure may find specs overhead.

 Outlook: Kiro has the right ideas (specs, hooks, skills, subagents) and the right backing (AWS).
-The execution needs to catch up.
-If they can solve the reliability issues, the spec-driven approach could become the standard for production-grade agentic development.
+With Amazon Q Developer retiring in April 2027, AWS has consolidated its coding-agent bet entirely on Kiro — which guarantees investment but also raises the stakes on fixing the reliability and credit-transparency issues.
+If they do, the spec-driven approach could become the standard for production-grade agentic development.